 4. Create Easy and Seamless Civic Engagement: Enable the community to be involved without barriers or frictions.
 Create a welcoming space for residents to become engaged, fostering a "contagious" civic environment.

 5. Promote Civic-mindedness: Help residents imagine themselves as civic actors and educate each other about their needs and lives.
 Provide youth with the opportunity and experience to become life-long voters and community leaders.

-The third PB cycle will run from May-December 2016 and include the following key phases:
+The fourth PB cycle will run from May-December 2017 and include the following key phases:

-- Community members brainstorm and submit IDEAS about how to spend $700,000 of the City's budget on capital projects to improve Cambridge (June-July 2016)
+- Community members brainstorm and submit IDEAS about how to spend $800,000 of the City's FY19 budget on capital projects to improve Cambridge (June 1 -July 31, 2017)

-- RESULTS are announced and winning projects are included in the City’s FY18 capital budget (December 2016)
+- RESULTS are announced and winning projects are included in the City’s FY19 capital budget (December 2017)

-The City is setting aside $700,000 in FY18 capital funds for the third PB cycle, an increase of $100,000 from the second PB process.
+The City is setting aside $800,000 in FY19 capital funds for the third PB cycle, an increase of $100,000 from the third PB process.
 Projects are eligible for funding if they meet the following criteria: